zeon-studio/hugoplate/content/english/process/_index.md

 ## Credit

-While I won't have any claim over your pattern copyright-wise, I would be over the moon if you would credit me in the colophon of your pattern.
-I think it's generally a nice thing to do (I come from publishing, where you must credit an editor of a book, but I realise knitting patterns handle this differently), and it also gives credibility to your work, showing people that "Yes, this pattern was professionally tech edited.
+While it's not necessary to do so, I would be over the moon if you would credit me in the colophon of your pattern.
+I think it's generally a nice thing to do, and what's more it also gives credibility to your work, showing people that "Yes, this pattern was professionally tech edited.
 This designer cares."

 ## Confidentiality

-I will keep our every e-mail and every file confidential, and I will never send or say anyone anything about our work, unless you instruct me to.
+I will keep our every e-mail and file confidential, and I will never send or say anyone anything about our work, unless you instruct me to.
 In return, I ask you to do the same.